Pittsburgh isn't just the perfect summer getaway, it's also the perfect winter retreat.

 For the Foodie:

 While Pittsburgh is the destination for foodies all year, winter in Pittsburgh is a special treat.
 Between seasonal events and indoor spaces that feature diverse options, foodies will obsess over the impressive possibilities.

 Pittsburgh Restaurant Week's Winter Celebration January 13-19, 2020 Discover the most delicious time of year in Pittsburgh at the annual Winter Restaurant Week.
 Find dates, participating restaurants, maps and more.

 Children of all ages will love Pittsburgh in the winter.

 For younger children: adventure in the Children's Museum of Pittsburgh's popular TapeScape 3.0.
 This very interactive installation is a play tunnel constructed from over 10 miles of packing tape.

 For the whole family: Go on an exhilarating indoor journey in the Rangos Omnimax Theater at the Carnegie Science Center.
-Opening this winter is the Backyard Wilderness 3D, a film celebrating biodiversity, environmental science, ecosystems, and the life cycle.

 For the Outdoor Enthusiast: